dm2919/PSYC341/_pages/attention-consciousness/unconsciousness.md

 Note: The historical overview of the way people thought about the unconscious is largely based on Koestler (1964).

+# Don't Forget to Read article on ELMS about a study using Hitchcock films to look at attention.

 ## Discussion Questions
 * Assess both the strengths and weaknesses of the famous Libet study.
 * Assuming that attention and consciousness are orthogonal, can you name examples of conscious processes that hardly require attention or of unconscious processes that require a lot of attention?